Academia also has the power to influence the media in a

 media to draw attention to their studies, in the process influencing the

 conflicts the media choose to cover and how they cover them.
+The Clash of Civilizations and the Remaking

-by Samuel Huntington (1996), for example, has had a broad
+of World Order by Samuel Huntington (1996), for example, has had a broad

 influence on the media and how it views conflicts in general.